 Goal 2: Provide the educational technology, support, and on-going training so that our faculty will be able to enhance the teaching/learning process by integrating technology in the classroom.

-Actions needed to achieve Goal Staff Development Person(s) Responsible Date each action will be Indication of Success completed Provide multiple opportunities for technology training 1.
-Involvement in CSLO (Common Set of Learning Objectives) through BOCES which provides various forms of Superintendent Principal CIO Educational Technology Coordinator June 2017 June 2018 June 2019 June 2020 Participation by all staff members
+Actions needed Staff Person(s) Date each Indication of Development Responsible to achieve Goal action will Success be completed Superintenden Participation by all Provide 1.
+Involvement June multiple 2020 staff members in opportunities Principal CSLO June for technology CIO (Common 2021 training Set of June Learning 2022 Objectives) June 2023 through